Undergraduate Awards and Scholarships

 What are Research Awards?

 Undergraduate students eager to build research skills can take advantage of award programs that fund opportunities to work alongside faculty on innovative projects.
 These initiatives help connect students with faculty members by providing financial support for research positions.
-To discover the range of work happening in the School of Biomedical Engineering, check out our faculty profiles , research areas to learn more.
+To discover the range of work happening in the School of Biomedical Engineering, check out our faculty profiles and research areas to learn more.

 Natural Sciences and Engineering Research Council of Canada Undergraduate Summer Research Award